carvel-dev/imgpkg/docs/basic-workflow.md

 `imgpkg push -f example/basic-bundle -b localhost:5000/simple-app-bundle`

-Brief explanation of the command:
+Flags used in the command:

-Flag `-b` indicates that the user want to push a bundle to the registry Flag `-f` indicates the folder the user want to package
+  * `-b` indicates that the user want to push a bundle to the registry
+  * `-f` indicates the folder the user want to package

 The expected output is:
 ```shell